Chuck Klosterman

-Charles John Klosterman (/'kloʊstərmən/; born June 5, 1972) is an American author and essayist whose work focuses on American popular culture.
+Charles John Klosterman (/'kloʊstərmən/; born June 5, 1972) is an American author and essayist known for his writings on American popular culture, particularly rock music and sports.
 He has been a columnist for Esquire and ESPN.com and wrote "The Ethicist" column for The New York Times Magazine.
-Klosterman is the author of twelve books, including two novels and the essay collection Sex, Drugs, and Cocoa Puffs: A Low Culture Manifesto.
+Klosterman is the author of 13 books, including two novels and the essay collection Sex, Drugs, and Cocoa Puffs: A Low Culture Manifesto.
 He was awarded the ASCAP Deems Taylor award for music criticism in 2002.

 Early life

 Klosterman was born in Breckenridge, Minnesota, the youngest of seven children of Florence and William Klosterman.
 He is of German and Polish descent.
 He grew up on a farm in nearby Wyndmere, North Dakota, and was raised Roman Catholic.
 He graduated from Wyndmere High School in 1990, and then from the University of North Dakota in 1994 with a Bachelor of Arts in journalism with a minor in English literature.